scollinspt/website/content/presentations/diagnostic_reasoning/index.md

   region:
   postcode:
   country:
-summary:  'A presentation (powerpoint slides) given on causal models as a representation of a synthesis of knowledge for practice from the perspective of critical realist epistemology'
+summary:  'A day long workshop on the use of causal models to improve diagnostic inference and therefore reasoning'
 abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: 2017-11-15T12:00:00+02:00
+date: 2017-04-01T12:00:00+02:00
 # date_end: 2020-07-30T13:00:00+02:00
-all_day: false
+all_day: true

 # Schedule page publish date (NOT talk date).
 # publishDate: 2020-08-30T00:34:30+02:00

-authors: []
+authors: [Sean M Collins, Kelly Legacy]
-tags: [causal models, Clinical Reasoning, Causal Inference]
+tags: [causal models, Causal Inference, Statistical Inference]

 # Is this a featured talk? (true/false)
-featured: true
+featured: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.